-SHE WAS THE FIRST PROTECTION I EVER TOOK RESPONSIBILITY FOR.
-IN HER WAS MY SECRET VISION OF MYSELF LYHING WITH THE MEMORY OF THOSE HORSES AND THE BURIAL OF A STRANGER.
-PROTECTING, FINDING HIS WAY, NOT BEING AFRAID.
+SHE WAS THE FIRST PROTECTION I EVER TOOK

+RESPONSIBILITY FOR.
+IN HER WAS MY SECRET VISION OF

+MYSELF CONNECTED TO THE MEMORY OF THOSE HORSES

+AND THE BURIAL OF A STRANGER.
+PROTECTING, FINDING THE WAY, NOT BEING AFRAID.
 SUCCEEDING AT THAT WAS THE SEED OF ALL THE REST-MANHOOD, COURAGE.
 IN MY LITTLE BOY HEART I KNEW THAT IF THEY FOUND US OR TOUCHED HER I WOULD KILL.

+10. tk

+11. tk

+12. tk

+13. tk

+14.